mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/animation.md

  or opposite (ending at the specified point in [`DrawText`](#Canvas.DrawText) or [`DrawTextAtAngle`](#Canvas.DrawTextAtAngle)).

+{:id="Canvas.Top" .number} *Top*
+: Specifies the position of the Top edge of the component relative to an AbsoluteArrangement.

 {:id="Canvas.Visible" .boolean} *Visible*
 : Specifies whether the `Canvas` should be visible on the screen.
 Value is `true`{:.logic.block}